 Paul Delaroche’s La Jeune Martyre moved me very much.
 Delaroche finished the oil painting in 1855, a year before his death.
 It is typical of the Romantic style of the period.
 It depicts a young dead Christian woman, hands bound, floating down the River Tiber.
 There are some similarities with Millais’ Ophelia and both paintings inspire an idea I am developing.
 The finished work is my River Bed 2017.

 The Musée Rodin was another eye-opener.
 I found it amazing to see displays of his original moulds and of course to view his most famous sculptures.
 Rodin’s modelling skills are even more extraordinary up close.
 His rendering of flesh, of a hand, a foot, of anatomical detail, is particularly astounding.
 His sensual nudes really spoke to me.
 I found The Awakening or Le Réveil especially beautiful.
 The nymph Echo kneels on a rock, stretching languorously, her hands behind her head.
 I also saw Rodin’s Monument to Claude Lorrain.
-I love the clever placement of the figure, turning mid-step to see the sun rising.
+I absolutely love the clever placement of the figure, turning mid-step to see the sun rising.

-Paris gave me so much inspiration for my sculpting and I am so full of ideas as a result!
+Paris gave me so much inspiration for my sculpting and I am full of ideas as a result!